 Centering Diverse Bodyminds in Critical Qualitative Inquiry

-This book advances qualitative methods and methodological discussions from the ways in which “disabled people” are viewed primarily as research subjects without input of their own, to a place where disability embodiment and the lived experience of disability are potential sources of method and methodological advancement.
-As such, this book centers disabilityand, in so doing, examines methodological challenges related to normative and ableist assumptions in doing qualitative research.
+The contributing authors of this edited volume advance qualitative methods and methodological discussions to a place where disability embodiment and the lived experience of disability are potential sources of method and methodological advancement.
+Accordingly, this book centers disability, and, in so doing, examines methodological challenges related to normative and ableist assumptions of doing qualitative research.
+The range of chapters included highlights how there is no singular answer to questions about qualitative method and methodology; rather, the centering of diverse bodyminds complicates the normative desire to create method/methodology that is “standard,” versus thinking about method and methodology as fluid, emerging, and disruptive.

 Introduction 1 (Re)framing Qualitative Research as a Prickly Artichoke: Peeling Back the Layers of Structural Ableism within the Institutional Research Process, Brianna Dickens and Holly Pearson 2 Bodymind Legibility and the Possibilities of Qualitative Research, Emily Nusbaum and Jessica Nina Lester 3 Sign Language Transcription and Qualitative Research Methodologies, Stephanie Kerschbaum 4 When Participatory Approaches are Inaccessible: Creating Space for Both Individual and Group Engagement, Kathleen Sitter 6 Alice Wong, Disability Visibility: Qualitative Methods, Online Archives, and Advocacy